MaximeLagrange/Muography_Workshop_BND_2023/README.md

 #### C - Modify CMakeLists.txt

 It is now possible to link CRY to exampleB1.
 In order to do so, we must modify the CMakeLists.txt so that GEANT4 knows how to access the CRY library (Replace `usr` by your username in the path).
+Since we are here, we will also link Root with GEANT4.

 ```
 cd /home/usr/micromamba/envs/geant-root/share/Geant-4-11.0.3/examples/basic/B1/